dannydenenberg/wuthefwasthat.github.io/_posts/2016-06-29-git-open-aliases.markdown

 Recently, I made some aliases for opening files within a git repo.

+They're pretty simple, but they've affected my workflow a lot - I nearly never open files *without* using a git alias anymore.

 After explaining to a coworker what the git commands "mop" and "shop" meant, they said I should share these with others.
 Though I'm sure someone else has thought of this, a quick Google search didn't turn up anything.
 So here they are!

 ```
+# These go in your .gitconfig under the [alias] heading

 # open file by name
 op = "!f() { $(git editor) $(git ls-files | grep -i \"$@\"); }; f"